 Under the tutelage of our current Pastor, Fr Bob Penhallurick, St Brendan is advancing into a new and exciting chapter.
 The continued growth of the parish community has put stress on our current buildings and we are woefully in need of more meeting spaces to address our current and upcoming faith-based initiatives and ongoing requests from our parish community.
 This unfolding chapter of St Brendan will include a capital campaign that will position the parish to respond to our parishioners’ needs for many years to come.

-Please join us as we, a parish community, continue our faith journey and support the St Brendan mission: To meet people where they are on their voyage of faith and offer them opportunities to know, share, and live their faith.
+Please join us as we, a parish community, continue our faith journey and support the St Brendan mission: To share the good news of salvation in Christ and make disciples for Him

 St Brendan the Navigator is a Catholic Church within the Diocese of Columbus.